nzakas/understandinges6/manuscript/01-The-Basics.md

 When you want to compare two values, you're probably used to using either the equals operator (`==`) or the identically equals operator (`===`).
 Many prefer to use the latter to avoid type coercion during the comparison.
 However, even the identically equals operator isn't entirely accurate.
 For example, the values +0 and -0 are considered equal by `===` even though they are represented differently in the JavaScript engine.
 Also `NaN === NaN` returns `false`, which necessitates using `isNaN()` to detect `NaN` properly.

 ECMAScript 6 introduces `Object.is()` to make up for the remaining quirks of the identically equals operator.
 This method accepts two arguments and returns `true` if the values are equivalent.
-Two values are considered equivalent if they are of the same type and have the same value.
+Two values are considered equivalent when they are of the same type and have the same value.
 In many cases, `Object.is()` works the same as `===`.
 The only differences are that +0 and -0 are considered not equivalent and `NaN` is considered equivalent to `NaN`.
 Here are some examples:

     console.log(+0 == -0);              // true
     console.log(+0 === -0);             // true
-    console.log(Object.is(+0, -0));     // true
+    console.log(Object.is(+0, -0));     // false

     console.log(NaN == NaN);            // false
     console.log(NaN === NaN);           // false